 USS Midway Museum

-Consistently rated as a top thing to do and best museum, the USS Midway Museum features more than 60 exhibits and 29 restored aircraft.
-Housed on the historic USS Midway Navy aircraft carrier, most visitors will spend three to four hours browsing exhibits and learning about those who served in U.S. military.
+Consistently rated as a top thing to do and best museum, USS Midway Museum features more than 60 exhibits and 29 restored aircraft.
+Housed on the historic USS Midway Navy aircraft carrier, most visitors spend three to four hours browsing exhibits and learning about those who served in U.S. military.